 Adult Formation Series

-Adult Formation sessions (offered on Sunday mornings before the worship service) have included presentations on First Church’s history of complicity with slavery like Stories Impossible to Tell and Searching for Phillip Field and a 2020 Lenten Series of theological reflections on Dr. James Cone’s on The Cross and the Lynching Tree.
+Adult Formation sessions (offered on Sunday mornings before the worship service) have included presentations on First Church’s history of complicity with slavery, including Stories Impossible to Tell and Searching for Phillip Field and a 2020 Lenten Series of theological reflections on Dr. James Cone’s on The Cross and the Lynching Tree.
 Our Spring 2021 Adult Formation Series includes:

 - The Inextricable Links between White Supremacy and Capitalism